barionleg/cesium.wiki.gs/Models-Details.md

 Optional for performance (these can also be done client-side):
 * Flatten tree:  if transforms are static, the tree can be flattened and positions adjusted so there are less batch-breaking model transform uniforms set, and, therefore, less draw calls. [#30](https://github.com/KhronosGroup/collada2json/issues/30)
+* Reorder for the vertex cache (we already have JavaScript [code](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/Tipsify.js) to do this client-side).
+* Auto generate discrete geometric LOD using [quadric error metrics](http://mgarland.org/archive/cmu/quadrics/).
+Perhaps even stream just the lowest LOD to the client to start.
+* Reduce the size of large textures that are not likely to take up a lot of screen space.
+* Use the [COLLADA Refinery](https://collada.org/mediawiki/index.php/COLLADA_Refinery)?

 The last step in the pipeline is to convert from COLLADA to WebGLTF.

-## Rendering Optimizations
+## Client-Side Optimizations

 I believe we can have a very fast implementation; perhaps even faster than many C++ ones.
-Bold words, I know.

-These optimizations could be on the fly or as a preprocess in the content pipeline (using node.js).
-Doing it on the fly ensures that no mater how the model is authored, we still get the rendering performance benefit.
+In addition to the server-side optimization pipeline, on the client we can optimize.

+During loading:
+* Interleave vertex attributes for static buffers.
 * If a mesh has the same vertex layout as another mesh, they should be combined into a single vertex buffer, and, possibly even a single draw call if the materials are the same.
-* Reorder for the vertex cache.
-* Auto generate discrete geometric LOD using [quadric error metrics](http://mgarland.org/archive/cmu/quadrics/).
-Perhaps even stream just the lowest LOD to the client to start.
-Can we also use this code for polyline simplification?
 * In addition to sending the lowest LOD, the client can also start rendering the model before the textures are loaded by using a 1x1 white texture in the meantime.
-* Reduce the size of large textures that are not likely to take up a lot of screen space.
-* Use the [COLLADA Refinery](https://collada.org/mediawiki/index.php/COLLADA_Refinery)?

-These optimizations will be done at run-time:
+During rendering:
 * Sort by material, perhaps create buckets on model load.
 * Coarse front-to-back sort.